 The search for MH370 is the longest and most expensive in aviation history.
 The Australian and Malaysian governments are being pressured to reveal every aspect of the investigation in order to show what lengths they are willing to go to give closure to the grieving family members of the MH370 passengers and crew members, who desperately want and deserve answers.

-For more than two decades, Slack & Davis has represented victims of aviation accidents both nationally and internationally.
+For more than two decades, Slack Davis Sanger has represented victims of aviation accidents both nationally and internationally.
 Contact us today at 877.959.8042 for more information about how we can assist you or your loved one through a complex aviation case.